IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- newly replaced window
 - somehow incite the riot
 - faked lividity by beating up the body, then plant the body at the site of riot
+	- Assassin casted Lightning Arrow to get electrocution burns
 - assassin
 	- play them as a [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)? or with magic missile?
-The Councillors
+## The Councillors

+*all insight checks against the Court have disadvantage bc they're masked*

-- owl: the mastermind
+Owl: the mastermind
 - if owl asks the PCs to help investigate, why?
-	- actually serving gilead, expose backstory?
+- how to expose that she's actually serving Gilead
+- Alibi: praying at the temple. corroborated by other priests, templegoers
-- raven: parallel investigating
+Raven: parallel investigating
+- Alibi: asleep (lie), probably doing some assassins creed shit
-- macaw: unknowing accomplice (how), corrupt, soft/optimistic on kevara
+Macaw: unknowing accomplice (how), corrupt, soft/optimistic on kevara
-- vulture: red tape, potential red herring?
+- Alibi: working late in the office (lie), can't say he was actually overseeing at the riots
+Vulture:
+- Was the most vocally opposed to gyrfalcon - thought they were further entangling Avizallo with outside world, had upstart ideas about restructuring ownership of saltwood groves
+	- Was opposed to them starting from the grading of manuscripts (disliked political opinions in the essays)
+- Alibi:
-- kingfisher: trying to insert her own choice as gyrfalcon's successor? trying to route macaw
+Kingfisher: trying to insert her own choice as gyrfalcon's successor? trying to route macaw
+- Has purchased a suite of automata for herself
+- Alibi: was at the site of the riot (conferring with Giltstern earlier).
+Lie and say she had left by the riot?

 # Secret and Clues